nic-obert/rusty-vm/oxide/oxide TODO.md

 - [ ] implement IR code to bytecode translation
 - [ ] flow analysis (using directed graphs) & optimization
 - [ ] implement const function evaluation
-- [ ] add tests and compile-time assertions
-- [ ] implement oprimizations

 ### Done ✓

+- [x] implement oprimizations
+- [x] add tests and compile-time assertions
 - [x] add compile-time array bounds check for known index operations
 - [x] indexing a reference to an array returns a reference to the element. maybe add a new SyntaxTokenValue like ArrayIndexRef { mutable, array, index }
 - [x] allow constant propagation for immutable statics